Canada-United States-Mexico Agreement (CUSMA)

 You can determine if your product qualifies under CUSMA by:

-- Check the Special Rate column — if you see “S” or “S+”, your product may qualify for CUSMA duty-free treatment.
+2. Check the Special Rate column — if you see “S” or “S+”, your product may qualify for CUSMA duty-free treatment OR if it shows Free in the General Duty column.

 How to submit CUSMA certification

 To access preferential, duty-free treatment on CUSMA eligible items, you'll need to submit the required details through your Chit Chats account.
-This must be done for each eligible SKU.
-Once your submission is approved, you'll receive an email notification, and the preferential duty-free rates will automatically appear when you purchase DDP postage for that SKU.
-Currently approval may take up to 72 hours, though this timeline may change as we continue to roll out and improve the new system.
+This must be done for each eligible HTS Code.
+Once your submission is approved, you'll receive an email notification, and the preferential duty-free rates will automatically appear when you purchase DDP postage for that HTS Code.
+After submission and there are no errors, please expect same day approval.

 Additional Fees

-Even if the item is duty free under CUSMA there still may be:
+Even if the item is duty free under CUSMA there wibe: